 Minor violations may be overlooked completely, while repeat offenses can lead to your insurer to not renew your policy, or dropping you altogether depending on the nature of the offense.

-A rule of thumb is that your insurance can go up by around five times the cost of your fine over time.
-So, a $100 fine could end up raising your rates by more than $500 over the next few years.
+A rule of thumb is that your auto insurance rates can go up by around five times the cost of your fine over time.
+So, a $100 fine could end up raising your rates more than $500 over the next few years.

 And if you make your living behind the wheel, such as a commercial driver, you could even lose your job after the first offense.

 So, deciding to simply pay means watching your rates go up.

 But, on the other hand, make sure you know your traffic laws well because some tickets don’t land you in hot water with your insurer.
 For example, non-moving violations, such as parking tickets are typically ignored by your insurance.
 And in some cities, red light cameras and speeding camera tickets are considered municipal offenses and stay off your record.